T4GLTD/IIoT/HOL/IOTHubPiHackathon/3b/index.md

   <img src="/HOL/IOTHubPiHackathon/images/MXChipIotDevKit_select-com.png" />
 </p>

-6. Click "F1" to open the command palette, type and select *Azure IoT Device Workbench: Configure Device Settings...*, then select *Config Device Connection String > Select IoT Hub Device Connection String*.
+6. Press "F1" to open the command palette, type and select *Azure IoT Device Workbench: Configure Device Settings...*, then select *Config Device Connection String > Select IoT Hub Device Connection String*.

 7. On DevKit, hold down *button A*, push and release the *reset* button, and then release *button A*.
 Your DevKit enters configuration mode and saves the connection string.